docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/features-benefits.md

 > (/var/run/docker.sock) into a container, as doing so essentially grants the
 > container control of Docker Engine, thus breaking container isolation.
 However,
 > as some legitimate use cases require this, it's possible to relax
 > this restriction for trusted container images.
-See [Docker Socket Mount Permissions](config.md#docker-socket-mount-permissions)
+See [Docker socket mount permissions](config.md#docker-socket-mount-permissions).
-> for further details on how to do this.

 ### Vetting sensitive system calls